Do You Have What It Takes? • Up-to-date

 Time-management skills.
 Massage therapists must tailor an appointment to a client’s specific needs.
 Therapists must use their appointment time wisely to help each client accomplish his or her goals.

-The median annual wage for massage therapists was $38,040 in May 2015.
+The median annual wage for massage therapists is $38,040.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $18,860, and the highest 10 percent earned more than $74,860.

 Most massage therapists earn a combination of wages and tips.

-About half of massage therapists worked part time in 2014.
+About half of massage therapists work part time.
 Because therapists work by appointment in most cases, their schedules and the number of hours worked each week vary considerably.
 In addition to devoting hours giving massages, therapists may spend time recording clients’ notes, marketing, booking clients, washing linens, and conducting other general business tasks.

-Employment of massage therapists is projected to grow 22 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of massage therapists is projected to grow 22 percent over the next ten years, much faster than the average for all occupations.
 Continued growth in the demand for massage services will lead to new openings for massage therapists.

 As an increasing number of states adopt licensing requirements and standards for therapists, the practice of massage is likely to be respected and accepted by more people as a way to treat pain and to improve overall wellness.